The Mighty Power of the Cross of Jesus Christ

 1 Peter 2:24 He himself bore our sins in his body on the cross, so that we might die to sins and live for righteousness; by his wounds you have been healed.

-• His bearing our sins gives us power to die to sins.
+- • Jesus on the cross, bearing our sins, gives us power to die to sins.

-• Further, we are enabled by the power of the cross to live for righteousness.
+• Further, we are enabled by the power of the cross of Jesus to live for righteousness.
 A holy life becomes an attainable goal.

 Colossians 1:20-22 ...and through him to reconcile to himself all things, whether things on earth or things in heaven, by making peace through his blood, shed on the cross.
 Once you were alienated from God and were enemies in your minds because of your evil behavior.
 But now he has reconciled you by Christ’s physical body through death to present you holy in his sight, without blemish and free from accusation.